smartaquametering/smartPhotometer/README.md

 ### Absorbance measurement

 The principle of absorption photometers is that (as far as possible) monochromatic light is allowed to pass through a cuvette containing the solution.
-It then reaches a light sensor, that measures the intensity of the light compared to the intensity after passing through an identical cuvette with the same solvent but without the coloured substance.
-From the ratio between the light intensities, knowing the capacity of the coloured substance to absorb light, it is possible to calculate the concentration of the substance using Lambert-Beer's law.
+It then reaches a light sensor, that measures the intensity of the light compared to the intensity after passing through an identical cuvette with the same solvent but without the colored substance.
+From the ratio between the light intensities, knowing the capacity of the colored substance to absorb light, it is possible to calculate the concentration of the substance using Lambert-Beer's law.

 <table>
   <tr>